Martekode/Internship-Inetum-Realdolmen/logBook/README.md

 finished up the research from the docs.
 Started research around using workbox react.
 I might want to look into angular compatability sinds it's not supported by the workbox team.
 Might be fun to find out.
 ### 18/11
 today i started again with researching about workbox and react compatibility.
 After that i started on researching into angular with service workers.
 I'm not done with this sinds it's not as straightforward.
+### 21/11
+Today I'll be working on the research further of angular.
+I'll write down some steps and provide the resource.